renshan2/tthealth/README.md

 react-native run-ios

 # notes: 4/20/2021
-Do not upgrade from common-style to  eslint-config-populist
+Do not upgrade from eslint-config-populist to  eslint-config-populist